bpython/curtsies/docs/FSArray.rst

     ++............................21:59:31++
     ++++++++++++++++++++++++++++++++++++++++
     ++++++++++++++++++++++++++++++++++++++++

+An array like shown above might be repeatedly constructed and rendered with a :py:mod:`curtsies.window` object.

 Slicing works like it does with FmtStrs, but in two dimensions.
 FSArrays are *mutable*, so array assignment syntax can be used for natural